bio-tools/biohackathon2021/paper.md

 (please add content here)

+### General statistics on bio.tools collections
+General trends and properties within a tool collection.
+The main use case discussed here consists of the tools withe an EDAM topic _Proteomics_.

+#### EDAM

+Word clouds provide an overview of the different terms and their frequency.

+#### Other terms

+#### Metrics

 ## bio.tools Annotation Quality

 In order to asses the quality of bio.tools annotation, we have decided to distinguish few different aspects of evaluation: